As the PFI stares at a ban, here is what you should know about the organisation

 Religious rewards:

 The Intelligence Bureau has said that the PFI is violent in nature.
-They one point agenda is to attack the Right Wing.
+Its one-point agenda is to attack the Right Wing.
 They preach to their cadres that attacking those who oppose Islam would earn them religious rewards. the PFI has been accused of chopping off a professor's hand who had allegedly hurt religious sentiments in Kerala.
 37 PFI cadres were arrested.

 With sole agenda of eliminating Right Wing how PFI became India’s most radical outfit